binkley/homebrewery-files/witch.md

 #### Level 3 Witch Spells

-> _This is the turning point.
-A third candle is lit.
-You may now call lightning, bind fate, or vanish with a scream.
-People begin to fear you&mdash;or seek you out._

-\page
+_You light the third candle.
+People show respect and seek you out._

 ##### 🛡️ Ally Buffs & Wards

+_Crying may help, no shame there.
+But let's not get too soon to crying._

 - **Beacon of Hope** <br>
   Healing heals you more than usual.